ai-abhishekdey/AI-Engineering/01_FastAPI/docs/Chapter-01-Production-Mindset.md

 > **Why can't users directly use a trained model?**

-The next question is equally important:

-> **When a user uploads an image or sends a request, how does it actually reach your AI application?**
+Next, we will look at how a user's request actually reaches your AI application.

-That's where we'll begin **Chapter 02: How the Internet Works**.
+That begins with **Chapter 02: How the Internet Works**.